approvals/ApprovalTests.Net/ApprovalTests/docs/Reporters.md

 These reporters create a commandline move file to approve the results and place it on your clipboard when a test fails.

 * ClipboardReporter - This test only
-* AllFailingTestsClipboardReporter - All tests (this might make a long command line )
+* AllFailingTestsClipboardReporter - All tests (this might make a long command line)

 ## Continous Intergration

-Approvaltests will not launch anything if you are running on a CI machine.
+ApprovalTests will not launch anything if you are running on a CI machine.

 Currently, we support: